Guests and Visitors to the School

 Please remember this use is for special circumstances only.
-After school plans must be arranged and confirmed prior to coming to school in the morning.
+After school plans must be arranged and confirmed prior to coming to school.

 has an appointment….

-Send a note to the teacher so that your child can be dismissed at the required time.
+Send a note to the teacher or log a parent portal absence so that your child can be dismissed at the required time.

 experiences a lengthy illness….